BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 Night City Refined changes leveling so that V gets better at what you actually do.
 You don't pick attributes from a menu anymore.
 They grow on their own as you play.

 >[!TIP]
 >**In short:** each attribute goes up when you use the skill tied to it.
 Spend all your points in character creation.
-Perks need the attribute at 4, 9, 15 or 20.
+Leveling up still gives you perk points to spend like normal.

 ## Changes to Leveling